meteor-compat/meteor-aggregate/README.md

 [![](https://api.travis-ci.org/meteorhacks/meteor-aggregate.svg)](https://travis-ci.org/meteorhacks/meteor-aggregate)

+# Compatibility version of sakulstra:aggregate

+This repository has moved from https://github.com/sakulstra/meteor-aggregate.
+For newer versions check here.

+We've applied the Meteor Compat policy, as you can read more [here](https://forums.meteor.com/t/introducing-meteor-compat-packages/56759)

 # maintained fork of meteorhacks:aggregate

 A simple package to add proper aggregation support for Meteor.
 This package exposes `.aggregate` method on `Mongo.Collection` instances.